-Fees for all other services not described above totaled \$1,500 in 2007 for a subscription to an online accounting research tool and \$0 in 2006.
+Fees for all other services not described above totaled \$1,500 in each of 2009 and 2008 for a subscription to an online accounting research tool.

-The Company's Audit Committee has considered whether the provision of services under the heading "All Other Fees" is compatible with maintaining the accountants' independence and has determined that it is consistent with such independence.
+The Audit Committee has considered whether the provision of services under the heading "All Other Fees" is compatible with maintaining the accountants' independence and has determined that it is consistent with such independence.